ahemavathy/mcp/README.md

-# MCP Weather Server Demo
+# MCP Multi-Feature Server

 This project is a Model Context Protocol (MCP) server implemented using Node.js and TypeScript, following the official MCP TypeScript SDK.
-It provides real-time weather data and forecasts using the [Open-Meteo API](https://open-meteo.com/en/docs).
+It provides multiple capabilities including weather data, system utilities, Azure integration, and AI-powered image generation and editing.

 ## Features
 - **Current Weather**: Get the current weather for any city